nix-community/robotnix/docs/src/modules/attestation.md

  2. That's it from the Android side.
 Note that the custom Auditor app will be named “Robotnix Auditor”.
-When you build GrapheneOS the normal Auditor app will still be there, don't get confused (like I did).
+When you build GrapheneOS the normal Auditor app will still be there in case you'd like to.

 ## Server side